pluja/whishper/README.md

 [![](https://img.shields.io/badge/screenshots-5c1f87?style=for-the-badge&logo=slickpic&logoColor=white)](#screenshots)
 [![](https://img.shields.io/docker/pulls/pluja/whishper?style=for-the-badge&logo=docker&logoColor=white)](https://hub.docker.com/r/pluja/whishper)

+## 🚧 I am working on a complete rewrite of the project.
+Progress on this can be seen at [v4 branch](https://github.com/pluja/whishper/tree/v4).
+Consequently, this branch will not receive any new releases or updates.

 **Whishper** is an open-source, 100% local audio transcription and subtitling suite with a full-featured web UI.

 ## Features